 I recently returned from a meditation retreat at Hockley Valley at the Ecology Retreat Centre, Ontario.
-It was lead by my colleague Russell Scott (https://www.awakentheguruinyou.com) and co facilitated by myself.
 During this weekend of intense meditation practice, goal setting, self reflection, yoga, sound healing and conscious dance, I was struck by the many breakthroughs that so many participants had.

-What was very obvious to all who participated, was how important it is to cultivate a spiritual practice.
-Whether its sitting quietly and observing the moment as it is, or getting onto the yoga mat, or putting on inspiring music and jumping around the living room, spending time alone with ourselves is critical for our physical, emotional and mental well being.
-This type of practice centers us in our being- it is an act of self love.
-It takes us deep into to a place that is outside of time and the limitations of the berating (untrustworthy) mind of thoughts, recollections and worries.
+What became very obvious to all who participated, was how important it is to cultivate a spiritual practice.
+Whether its sitting quietly and observing the moment as it is or getting onto the yoga mat or putting on inspiring music and jumping around the living room, spending time alone with ourselves is critical for our emotional and mental well being.
+This type of practice centers us in our bodies and is an act of self love.
+It takes us deep into a place of oneness that is outside of time and the limitations of the berating (untrustworthy) constructs of the mind.

 "This type of practice centers us in our being- it is an act of self love"

-I believe that meditation (including any activity that brings us joy and peace) is in fact an act of self love.
-It feeds our true nature which is to be an authentic expression of Divine light!
+Meditation (including any activity that brings us joy and peace) is an act of self love.
+It strengthens our minds, cultivates inner peace and determination and illuminates our true nature which is an authentic expression of Divine light!